- Drug Product Applications

 - Prescription to OTC Switch

 - Professional Labeling

 - Additional Information

 1. What is an Over-the-Counter (OTC) Drug Product?

 An OTC drug product is a drug product marketed for use by the consumer without the intervention of a health care professional in order to obtain the product.
 Two regulatory pathways exist for the legal marketing of such products:

 - marketing in compliance with an OTC drug monograph

-- marketing under the authority of an approved product-specific new drug application (NDA), or an abbreviated new drug application (ANDA), or biologics license application (BLA).
+- marketing under the authority of an approved product-specific new drug application (NDA), abbreviated new drug application (ANDA), or biologics license application (BLA).

 2. What is a prescription drug product?